nmshd/documentation/_docs_integrate/data-model-overview.md

 ### ThirdPartyRelationshipAttribute

-A RelationshipAttribute can be forwarded to a peer which is not involved in the Relationship in which the RelationshipAttribute exists if its `confidentiality` is not set to `"private"`.
+A [RelationshipAttribute](#relationshipattribute) can be forwarded to a peer which is not involved in the [Relationship](#relationship) in which the RelationshipAttribute exists if its `confidentiality` is not set to `"private"`.
-For the Identity which is in the Relationship in whose context the forwarded RelationshipAttribute exists, AttributeForwardingDetails are created that reference the `id` of the source RelationshipAttribute, which is an OwnRelationshipAttribute or a PeerRelationshipAttribute, as `attributeId`.
+For the Identity which forwards its [OwnRelationshipAttribute](#ownrelationshipattribute) or [PeerRelationshipAttribute](#peerrelationshipattribute) to a peer, [AttributeForwardingDetails](#attributeforwardingdetails) are created, with their `attributeId` property set to the `id` of the source RelationshipAttribute to represent their association.
-For the Identity which received the forwarded RelationshipAttribute, a new LocalAttribute is created which is a **ThirdPartyRelationshipAttribute**.
+A ThirdPartyRelationshipAttribute is created for the Identity which received the forwarded RelationshipAttribute.

 | Name                 | Type                                                                             | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        |
 | -------------------- | -------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |